gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 - Secure Shell (SSH) - port 22 is a protocol that's used for secure remote login and other secure network services over an unsecure network.
 It provides a secure channel over an insecure network in a client server architecture that offers strong authentication and encrypted data communications for anything inside of that SSH tunnel.
 This secure encrypted tunnel allows people to operate text-based commands from a remote server.
 It is for secure command line-based management.

-- Telnet - port 23 is one of the earliest remote login protocols and allows a user on one computer to login remotely to another computer that is part of the same network.
+- Telnet - port 23 is one of **the earliest remote login protocols**(username & password authentication), allows a user on one computer to login remotely to another computer that is part of the same network and **command execution**.
 Telnet was designed for local area networks only, although some people have used it over the internet.
-Telnet actually transfer its data in plain text, so it is not secure protocol.
+Telnet actually **transfer its data in plain text**, so it is **not secure protocol**.
 This is why SSH was developed.
 I should never use telnet.

 - Remote Desktop Protocol (RDP) - port 3389 is the proprietary protocol that was developed by Microsoft to provide users with a graphical user interface to connect to another computer over a network connection.
 It only allows to issue and receive text-based information.
 It supports different types of network topologies and multiple LAN protocols.
 It allows for smart card authentication, data encryption, and bandwidth reduction mechanisms.